Artifactory Oracle Database Configuration

 Permissions

-Make sure your driver has the same permissions as the rest of the files in the
+Assign the driver the same permissions as the rest of the files in the

 $JFROG_HOME/artifactory/vardirectory.